robinaspman/CityWeatherApp/README.md

-An app using open weather api to find a city information.
+An app using open weather api to find city information.